Badamasi

-Badamasi: Portrait of a General is a biopic about former Nigerian head of state, Ibrahim Badamasi Babangida (IBB).
+Badamasi: Portrait of a General is a biopic film about former Nigerian head of state, Ibrahim Badamasi Babangida (IBB).
 It was directed by Obi Emelonye and stars Enyinna Nwigwe in the lead role as Babangida.
 It is the first Nollywood political biopic.

 Plot

-Badamasi tells the story of Babangida from his origins in the village of Wushishi in Northern Nigeria to his joining the army and time as a Nigerian military head of state.
+Badamasi tells the story of Babangida from his origin in the village of Wushishi in Northern Nigeria to his joining the army and time as a Nigerian military head of state.
 It also portrays significant events in Babangida's life including the period of the Nigerian civil war where Babangida sustains injuries in an attempt to rescue a colleague.
 The subsequent military coups and annulment of the June 1993 presidential elections were also portrayed.